tpluscode/tpluscode.github.io/source/_posts/2016-02-17-rest-misconceptions-0.markdown

 What does hypermedia mean?
 It means data in various formats, which is all linked by hyperlinks.
-The last constraint is a composition of all the others, because for an application to act upon the resource representation it requires multiple element, all of which are defined by the REST constraints.
+The last constraint is a composition of all the others, because for an application to act upon the resource representation it requires multiple elements, all of which are defined by the REST constraints.
 Most notably:

 1. The media type must be known to the client and rich enough to describe all possible client-server interaction
 1. The client can only follow links included in the representation and cannot construct identifiers without user interaction